 - Avoid traditional oral contraceptives which boost estrogen levels in your body.
 Heightened estrogen levels double the risk of a vaginal yeast infection.
-If you’re not comfortable using condoms or diaphragms, opt for progestin-only pills, such as Norethindrone or consider getting a pregestin-only implant, it’ll last you 3 years.
+If you’re not comfortable using condoms or diaphragms, opt for progestin-only pills, such as Norethindrone.
+You can also consider getting a progestin-only implant, it’ll last you 3 years.

 - Avoid taking antibiotics whenever possible.
-Apart from killing the bacteria causing infection in your body, antibiotics also kill friendly bacteria which help maintain healthy levels of Candida in your body.
+Apart from killing the bacteria causing infection in your body, antibiotics also kill friendly bacteria.
+They help maintain healthy levels of Candida in your body.
 If there’s not enough friendly bacteria, Candida starts to multiply causing a yeast infection.

 - Make sure you get enough sleep.
 Lack of sleep makes your body release more cortisol.
 Heightened levels of cortisol in your blood decrease your immunity, so you become more susceptible to all sorts of infections and it’s much harder to prevent yeast infections.

-- If you’re trying to avoid vaginal yeast infections (or trying to cure one) sleep naked.
+- If you’re trying to prevent vaginal yeast infections (or trying to cure one) sleep naked.
 This way you will let your vagina breathe and reduce humidity to the minimum.
-Humid vaginal area is a perfect environment for Candida.
+A humid vaginal area is a perfect environment for Candida.

 - Try to reduce your alcohol intake.
 Alcohol can upset the bacterial balance in your body allowing Candida to spread and cause an infection.

 - Cut down on caffeine.
-It’s not only found in coffee but also in chocolate, ice cream and energy drinks.
-Caffeine increases the levels of cortisol in your blood which lowers your immunity and makes it easier for yeast to multiply and cause a yeast infection.
+It’s not only found in coffee but also in chocolate, ice cream, and energy drinks.
+Caffeine increases the levels of cortisol in your blood.
+It lowers your immunity and makes it easier for the yeast to multiply and cause a yeast infection.